datalayer-examples/jupyterlab-extensions-example/docs/plugins-application.md

 ## Theme Toggle

-The `Theme Toggle` extension allows the use to swith from the `Ligth` to the `Dark` theme, and vice-versa.
+The `Theme Toggle` extension allows the user to switch from the `Light` to the `Dark` theme, and vice-versa.
 It depends on the `Top Bar` extension to add itself in the main topbar.

+- [ ] TODO Enable back the  `Theme Toggle` extension (disabled for now for CI)

 ## Top Bar

-The `Top Bar` extension allows ...
-TODO
+The `Top Bar` extension transforms the existing JupyterLab topbar into a draggable area where third party plugins can add their widgets.

+- [ ] TODO Enable back the  `Theme Toggle` extension (disabled for now for CI)